-- A. Establishing a base figure; - B. Consideration of a step 2 adjustment; and - C. Portion of overall DBE goal for FAA-funded contracts to be met through neutral means.
+- Establishing a base figure;

+- Consideration of a step 2 adjustment; and

+- Portion of overall DBE goal for FAA-funded contracts to be met through neutral means.

-A. Establishing a Base Figure
+Establishing a Base Figure

-As for FHWA-funded contracts discussed in Chapter 4, establishing a base figure is the first step in calculating an overall annual goal for DBE participation in ADOT's FAA-funded contracts.
+As for FHWA-funded contracts discussed in the Overall FHWA DBE goal section of this Summary Report, establishing a base figure is the first step in calculating an overall annual goal for DBE participation in ADOT's FAA-funded contracts.